About our program

 - Check your baby's heart structure, rhythm and function.

-- Help make sure the heart problem does not get worse.
+- Help make sure that the heart problem does not get worse.

 - Check to make sure your baby is growing and developing well.

-If a fetal echo shows a serious heart defect, your baby may need more testing.
+If a fetal echo does show a serious heart defect, your baby may need further testing.

 What if my baby has a heart defect?

-- Should your baby need surgery after delivery, we can prepare you ahead of time by connecting you with a surgeon and providing helpful resources.
+If your baby's heart condition requires surgery after delivery, we can help prepare you ahead of time by connecting you with a surgeon and providing helpful resources.